 Want to change it up?
 Instead of baking as sticks, try them as twists.
 Simply skip the scoring part.
 After you cut them in strips, grab both ends of the strip and twist it a few times.
 Place on baking sheet.
 Chill as usual.
 Brush with egg wash and bake.

 Get the Recipe: Quick and Easy Baklava Pastries

-- 1 10x10-inch roll all-butter puff pastry thawed
+- 1 10x10-inch roll all-butter puff pastry, thawed

-- 2 Tbsp unsalted butter melted
+- 2 Tablespoons unsalted butter, melted

 - 1/2 cup roasted salted pistachios